Meerkats-Ai/smartlead-mcp-server/README.md

 ### smartlead_add_lead_to_campaign

-Add a lead to a campaign.
+Add leads to a campaign (up to 100 leads at once).

 **Parameters:**
 - `campaign_id` (required): ID of the campaign
-- `lead` (required): Lead information with:
+- `lead_list` (required): Array of lead information objects (max 100), each with:
   - `email` (required): Email address of the lead
   - `first_name`: First name of the lead
   - `last_name`: Last name of the lead
-  - `company`: Company of the lead
+  - `company_name`: Company name of the lead
+  - `phone_number`: Phone number of the lead
+  - `website`: Website of the lead
+  - `location`: Location of the lead
-  - `custom_variables`: Custom variables for the lead
+  - `custom_fields`: Custom fields for the lead (max 20 fields)
+  - `linkedin_profile`: LinkedIn profile URL of the lead
+  - `company_url`: Company URL of the lead
+- `settings`: Settings for lead addition:
+  - `ignore_global_block_list`: If true, uploaded leads will bypass the global block list
+  - `ignore_unsubscribe_list`: If true, leads will bypass the comparison with unsubscribed leads
+  - `ignore_community_bounce_list`: If true, uploaded leads will bypass any leads that bounced across the entire userbase
+  - `ignore_duplicate_leads_in_other_campaign`: If true, leads will NOT bypass the comparison with other campaigns

 ### smartlead_update_lead_in_campaign